yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - The NDC has registered an ACME account with the IdO;
 - NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., `abc.ido.example`), requested algorithms and key length, key usage, extensions.
-The NDC is required to use this template for every CSR created under the same delegation;
+The NDC will use this template for every CSR created under the same delegation;
 - IdO has registered an ACME account with the Certification Authority (CA)